This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 Publisher: Park Row

 Publish Date: October 2, 2018

-It’s been a year since Poppy’s husband, Jack, was brutally murdered during his morning run through Manhattan’s Riverside Park.
-In the immediate aftermath, Poppy spiraled into an oblivion of grief, disappearing for several days only to turn up ragged and confused wearing a tight red dress she didn’t recognize.
+It’s been a year since Poppy’s husband, Jack, was murdered during his morning run through Manhattan’s Riverside Park.
+In the immediate aftermath, Poppy spiraled into grief, disappearing for several days only to turn up ragged and confused wearing a tight red dress she didn’t recognize.
 What happened to Poppy during those lost days?
 And more importantly, what happened to Jack?

 The case was never solved, and Poppy has finally begun to move on.
 But those lost days have never stopped haunting her.
-Poppy starts having nightmares and blackouts—there are periods of time she can’t remember, and she’s unable to tell the difference between what is real and what she’s imagining.
+Poppy starts having nightmares and blackouts, unable to distinguish between what is real and what she’s imagining.
 When she begins to sense that someone is following her, Poppy is plunged into a game of cat and mouse, determined to unravel the mystery around her husband’s death.
 But can she handle the truth about what really happened?